JRBM-png/Beginner-homelab/README.md

 ### Step 5: Installing wireshark and setting up firewall

+I then installed wireshark and installed the firewall which set up the ability to monitor the traffic

 <img width="571" height="412" alt="ubuntu installing wireshark" src="https://github.com/user-attachments/assets/75b7b108-1a86-4c5c-9bf3-99f5653321d2" />

 Through using the linux command terminal I installed wireshark through the "sudo apt install wireshark" command

 <img width="571" height="412" alt="ubuntu installing ufw" src="https://github.com/user-attachments/assets/682249a2-94a3-4d19-b8f5-eb9294914bf2" />

+After that I set up the firewall which allows it to filter and monitor traffic, this can also be used to restrict certain ip addresses from accessing the network.
+I aksi allowed ssh which allows it to accept remote connections.
+As seen there was an issue as I did not correctly type the correct line however this was corrected after.

+### Step 6: Capturing network traffic